-I think we also like to learn about the cost of things so we can make an affordability determination.
+I think we also like to learn about the cost of things to make an affordability determination.
 One thing that we as consumers do not suffer from in our society is options.
 We have many options to take advantage of when it comes to spending on all sorts of things.
 Close, electronics, electricity, housing in the list goes on and on.
-We have many different options when it comes to being able to spend our money on the things that we need and want.
+We have many different options when it comes to spending our money on the things that we need and want.
 Family law cases should be no different.
-As such, there are many different options to take advantage of when it comes to choosing what direction you want to take as far as a family law case is concerned.
+There are many different options to take advantage of when it comes to choosing what direction you want to take as far as a family law case is concerned.

 I think the most fundamental question to ask yourself in a situation like this is whether or not you even want an attorney.
-Going beyond whether or not you want an attorney you should ask yourself whether or not you need an attorney for your family law case. you are once in your needs do not always line up and for that reason, I would ask that you seriously consider whether or not you need to have an attorney represents you in your family law case rather than whether or not you would necessarily want to hire a lawyer.
-Hiring a lawyer can be like going to the dentist: it may be necessary but I doubt very much that you want to go through with the process.
+Going beyond whether or not you want an attorney, you should ask yourself whether or not you need an attorney for your family law case.
+You are once in; your needs do not always line up.
+For that reason, I would ask that you seriously consider whether or not you need to have an attorney represent you in your family law case rather than whether or not you would necessarily want to hire a lawyer.
+Hiring a lawyer can be like going to the dentist: it may be necessary, but I doubt very much that you want to go through with the process.

 Do you even need an attorney for your divorce or child custody case in Texas?

-As I was mentioning a moment ago, determining whether or not you even need an attorney for your family law case is the first question that she needs to ask herself.
+As I mentioned a moment ago, determining whether or not you even need an attorney for your family law case is the first question she needs to ask herself.
 Many of us have a do-it-yourself attitude where we are quite used to working on our cars in fixing things in the home without going to another person for assistance.
-Much of the time this is looked on as a positive quality in a society where lots of people have trouble changing a lightbulb without help. what we need to figure out is whether or not going through a divorce or child custody case is anything close to doing a Fixit job at home by yourself.
+Much of the time, this is looked on as a positive quality in a society where many people have trouble changing a lightbulb without help.
+We need to figure out whether going through a divorce or child custody case is anything close to doing a Fixit job at home by yourself.

-The first question that I would pose to a person who is considering whether or not to hire an attorney for their custody or divorce case would be what are the facts of your case.
-Typically, if those facts involve children or a fairly significant estate in the need to divide that estate then I would almost always recommend you inquire about hiring an attorney to represent you in your family law case.
-What they should tell you is that if you are going through a child custody case you should certainly have an attorney representing you.
-You are children, your ability to support them in your relationship with them is all two important considerations to consider not having representation in your case.
+The first question that I would pose to a person considering whether or not to hire an attorney for their custody or divorce case would be, what are the facts of your case.
+Typically, if those facts involve children or a fairly significant estate needing to divide that estate, I would almost always recommend you inquire about hiring an attorney to represent you in your family law case.
+They should tell you that if you are going through a child custody case, you should certainly have an attorney representing you.
+You are children; your ability to support them in your relationship with them is all two important considerations to consider not having representation in your case.

 However, for everybody else going through a divorce, I do not recommend you do so without counsel.
 We have already talked about why it's important to have an attorney if you have children involved in your case.
-What I also want to mention is that when it comes to dividing up your Community property and debts that attorney is extremely important.
-You likely have no experience in dividing up the community estate and have no frame of reference for what is typical fair or equitable.
-Especially if your spouse hires a lawyer you should do the same.
+I also want to mention that that attorney is critical when it comes to dividing up your Community property and debts.
+You likely have no experience dividing up the community estate and have no frame of reference for what is typical fair or equitable, especially if your spouse hires a lawyer; you should do the same.

-Hiring an attorney for a family law case does not necessarily mean that you are escalating things or making the case more contentious.
-Quite the opposite, contrary to popular belief attorneys do not set about to stir up acrimony or arguing within a family law case.
-Keep in mind that family law attorneys are extremely busy just like you.
-Therefore the attorney is much more likely to want to work to help you settle a case quickly and fairly rather than drag a case out needlessly.
-At the end of the day, the quicker and attorney can satisfactorily complete your case for quicker he or she can move on and focus their attention to help another person.
+Hiring an attorney for a family law case does not necessarily mean escalating things or making the case more contentious.
+Quite the opposite, contrary to popular belief, attorneys do not set about to stir up acrimony or arguing within a family law case.
+Keep in mind that family law attorneys are extremely busy, just like you.
+Therefore, the attorney is more likely to want to help you settle a case quickly and fairly rather than drag a case out needlessly.
+At the end of the day, the quicker and attorney can satisfactorily complete your case, the quicker they can move on and focus their attention to help another person.

-All this is the same, if you are concerned with the cost of a family law case you cannot go wrong in consulting with an attorney on a free of charge basis regarding the facts and circumstances of your case.
+All this is the same; if you are concerned with the cost of a family law case, you cannot go wrong in consulting with an attorney on a free of charge basis regarding the facts and circumstances of your case.
 Our attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-We make it very easy for you to not only learn general information about your child custody or divorce but also to figure out whether or not you need to hire an attorney like one with our office.
-Take the time to learn about what you need for your case and then make a decision that works best for you, your family, and your budget.
+We make it very easy for you to learn general information about your child custody or divorce and figure out whether or not you need to hire an attorney like one with our office.
+Take the time to learn about what you need for your case and then decide what works best for you, your family, and your budget.

 How do attorneys bill for a child custody or divorce case?

-Once you determine that you do need to hire an attorney for your child custody or divorce case the next step that you need to take is learning how an attorney charges for their services.
+Once you determine that you need to hire an attorney for your child custody or divorce case, the next step you need to take is learning how an attorney charges for their services.
 Like anyone else operating a business, an attorney has expenses and costs associated with operating their business.
 Those costs are sometimes difficult to estimate a project because the nature of representing people in legal services is not absolute and not easily forecasted.
-For example, while an attorney knows how much their staff will cost him or her every month to pay them, there's no telling the sort of costs or work that goes into your specific divorce or child custody case.
+For example, while an attorney knows how much their staff will cost them every month to pay them, there's no telling the sort of costs or work that goes into your specific divorce or child custody case.

-Family law attorneys billed by the hour.
-This means that for every hour worked on your case by your attorney and their staff he or she will bill you a certain amount of money.
-The attorney's hourly billing rate in addition to that of their associate lawyers and staff should be discussed within the contract that you sign when hiring that lawyer.
-If for some reason it is not I would certainly ask for a list of attorneys and staff with your lawyer's office with their corresponding hourly rate.
-While this is not necessarily the best indication of how it's your case can cost you can do a simple multiplication table and figure out how much it would cost to represent you based on how many hours of work will go into your case.
+Family law attorneys bill by the hour.
+This means that for every hour worked on your case by your attorney and their staff; they will bill you a certain amount of money.
+The attorney's hourly billing rate and that of their associate lawyers and staff should be discussed within the contract you sign when hiring that lawyer.
+If for some reason, it is not, I would certainly ask for a list of attorneys and staff with your lawyer's office with their corresponding hourly rate.
+While this is not necessarily the best indication of how your case can cost, you can do a simple multiplication table and figure out how much it would cost to represent you based on how many hours of work will go into your case.

 Additionally, family law attorneys require an upfront payment known as a retainer.
 You can look at a retainer sort of as a down payment on a home or any other product.
 The retainer retains that attorney services for you for the duration of your case.
 From there, you will pay periodically to your attorney to cover the hourly expenses in curd representing you.
-You can talk to your attorney about how frequently you will need to replenish your account with money so that work can be performed on your case.
+You can talk to your attorney about how frequently you will need to replenish your account with money to perform work on your case.

 Keep in mind that your attorney will charge you the route case to make sure there is money in your account for work to be done.
-Think of it like making deposits at the bank.
-You need to deposit your paychecks at the bank so that one cash is needed you can go to an ATM, stick in your debit card and have money come out.
-When your attorney goes to the ATM to take out money for your case for work to be done drafting documents, performing settlement negotiations or any other service there needs to be money in the bank account for the debit card to work.
+Think of it as making deposits at the bank.
+You need to deposit your paychecks at the bank so that one cash is needed; you can go to an ATM, stick in your debit card and have money come out.
+When your attorney goes to the ATM to take out money for your case for work to be done drafting documents, performing settlement negotiations, or any other service, there needs to be money in the bank account for the debit card to work.
 For this reason, attorneys don't like your account to be near 0 at any point.

 Many attorneys require a separate retainer should your case make it to a trial.
 It is nearly impossible to tell whether or not a child custody or divorce case will require a trial at the beginning.
 As such, you and your lawyer will play that by ear and can determine down the line whether or not a separate retainer will be needed for a trial.
 Let's spend some time discussing why separate trial retainers are oftentimes required by attorneys based on the specific circumstances of your case.